26 January 2021

 We don't explore for happiness.

-IRL sometimes elderly, terminally ill people wish to die for no reason other than the feeling that they are a financial/resource burden.
+IRL sometimes terminally ill people wish to die for no reason other than the feeling that they are a financial/resource burden.
 Is GUILT a good reason for euthanasia?
-Would you tell your friend that "death would be better" than being alive?
 Levi is a lifelong sufferer himself.
 Why doesn't he choose death for himself, then?
 Ah yes, he must be thinking life is worth living even when it's shit, but when it comes to other people's lives, his hypocrisy shows.
-If "death is the solution to suffering", Levi should kill himself, his mother (if she's still alive) and the entire Paradis population to end their suffering.
+If "death is the solution to suffering", Levi should kill the entire Paradis population to end their suffering.

-Never deny that Erwin has a selfish dream, but he at the core is driven by curiosity, a thirst for truth and a sense of justice - things that never fade away.
+Never deny that Erwin has a selfish dream, but he at the core is driven by a quest for truth and justice - things that never fade away.

-"Knowledge is power".
 Erwin's dream is more beneficial to humanity because the very nature of the pursuit for truth pushes humanity forward.
 He wanted to know the truth of the world because humanity was in a dark deep forest with no knowledge whatsoever and his original motivation was that, when he raised his hand in the classroom, before his father told him anything.
 Why is there this struggle in the first place?
 What are they - the living - fighting for?
-Erwin wants to know all of it.
-Most of Erwin's characterization embodies the dream of going beyond the Walls in search for truth.
+Erwin wants to know.
+Most of Erwin's characterization embodies the human spirit of inquiry.

 When Erwin told the recruits that he was seeking truth in Eren's basement in Season 1, many of them willingly joined him.
 When he was younger, he spread his theories among his fellow trainee cadets (S3P2 ep3-4 where Nile confirms it).
 That's one of the reasons that many graduating cadets joined the SC along with him.